aws-samples/fis-template-library/mysql-rds-loadtest-failover/README.md

 1. You have the necessary permissions to execute the FIS experiment and perform the failover operation on RDS instances.
 2. The IAM role specified in the `roleArn` field has the required permissions to perform the failover operation and execute SSM documents.
 3. The MySQL RDS instances you want to target have the `FIS-Ready=True` tag.
+4. The EC2 instances you want to use for load testing have the `FIS-Ready=True` tag.
-4. The targeted MySQL RDS instances are configured for Multi-AZ deployment with primary and standby instances.
+5. The targeted MySQL RDS instances are configured for Multi-AZ deployment.
-5. You have EC2 instances tagged with `FIS-Ready=True` and `FIS-Application=MySQL-LoadTest` for running the load tests.
-6. You have deployed the required SSM document for load testing (see examples directory).
+6. SSM Agent is installed and running on the target EC2 instances.
-7. Your EC2 instances have network connectivity to the RDS instances and proper IAM permissions for SSM and CloudWatch.
+7. The IAM role associated with the EC2 instances has the necessary permissions for SSM.

-## How it works

-This template simulates high CPU load on a MySQL RDS instance and then initiates a failover.
-The experiment follows this workflow:

-1. **Load Generation Phase**:
-   - FIS executes an SSM document on tagged EC2 instances
-   - The SSM document runs a high CPU load test against the MySQL database
-   - Multiple worker processes create concurrent connections (configurable)
-   - The script monitors CPU utilization until it reaches the target threshold
-   - Load continues running in the background once target is reached

-2. **Failover Phase**:
-   - FIS triggers a forced failover of the RDS instance
-   - The standby instance becomes the new primary
-   - The database endpoint DNS name remains the same
-   - Applications experience brief downtime during the transition

-3. **Post-Failover Phase**:
-   - The load test continues running for 5 minutes after the failover completes
-   - This allows observation of how the new primary instance handles the load
-   - Load test is then stopped automatically
+8. You have deployed the SSM document template (`mysql-rds-loadtest-failover-ssm-template.json`) to your account.

 ## Stop Conditions

 The experiment does not have any specific stop conditions defined.
-It will continue to run until manually stopped or until all actions complete successfully.
+It will continue to run until manually stopped or until all actions have been completed on the targeted resources.

 ## Observability and stop conditions